Skip to content

 1. Navigate to the Events tab.

-2. Select the desired event to be deleted and click on the Trash Can icon next to the event.
+2. Select the event you want to delete and click the Trash Can icon next to the event.

 To search for a specific event, follow these steps: